ArnobDas57/nextbot/README.md

 ## ✨ Features

 💬 AI-Powered Conversations: Chat with an intelligent bot powered by OpenAI’s latest language models.
 ⚡ Real-Time Messaging: Instant responses with a smooth, interactive chat interface.

-🎨 Customizable UI: Clean and minimalistic design that’s easy to style and extend.

 ---